The $f$-Divergence Reinforcement Learning Framework: Divergence Reinforcement Learning

-The different forms of object function can be deduced by defining the different convex functions $f$.
-This generalized derivation provides a unified DRL learning framework, and we term our method \emph{ $f-$Divergence Reinforcement Learning (FRL)}.
-In FRL, the optimization phase of the inner function corresponds to the policy evaluation phase, and the optimization phase of the outer function corresponds to the policy improvement.
-Note that these two phases are derived simultaneously by a saddle-point optimization in Eq. (\ref{eq:target4}).
-Therefore, we deduce a novel DRL training framework from the view of optimizing the $f-$divergence between the learning policy and the sampling policy.
-In the subsequent subsection, we discuss an example given a specific $f$ function, which may help readers better understand the FRL framework.
+The FRL is a generic framework where different $f$ functions can be utilized and the forms of the object function in Eq. (\ref{eq:target3}) can vary along with the usage of different $f$ functions~\cite{nachum2020Duality}.
+In FRL, the optimization phase of the inner function corresponds to the policy evaluation phase, and the optimization phase of the outer function corresponds to the policy improvement (see in Leamm \ref{plicy_improvement} and Theorem \ref{theorem:5}).
+These two phases are performed simultaneously when solving the saddle-point optimization shown in Eq. (\ref{eq:target3}).
+In the subsequent subsection, we discuss an example of the FRL framework with a specific $f$ function, which can help readers better understand the FRL.